awesto/django-shop/docs/reference/catalog.rst

 Create the ``CatalogListApp``
 -----------------------------

-To retrieve a list of product models, the Catalog List View requires a `django-CMS apphook`_.
-The class ``CatalogListApp`` must be added into a file named ``cms_apps.py`` and located in the root folder of the merchant's project:
+To retrieve a list of product models, the *Catalog List View* requires a `django-CMS apphook`_.
+For this, we must inherit from :class:`shop.cms_apphooks.CatalogListCMSApp` and add that class declaration to a file named ``cms_apps.py``, located in the root folder of our merchant's project:

 .. code-block:: python
 	:caption: myshop/cms_apps.py